 They are also the second recipe I made from that Giant Zucchini gifted to me by my neighbors.
-The first was my Gluten Free Zucchini Fritters.
-These zucchini cheddar biscuits are not gluten free, but they are still a great way to use up a bountiful zucchini harvest.
+The first was my Gluten Free Zucchini Fritters, a delicious way to add a little Mediterranean zing to your meal!
+These zucchini cheddar biscuits take things in a different direction, but are still a great way to use up a bountiful zucchini harvest.

 Do you know what else they are?

 They are the second way my husband (a long standing abstainer of all things zucchini) will eat the much maligned, green vegetable!
 The first being the fritters, but the biscuits got, not just a ‘this is good’, but an actual enthusiastic thumbs up.
 If that’s not a ringing endorsement of zucchini biscuits, I don’t know what is. 🙂

 Now, I’m not going to say that everyone will eat them.
 Picky people who have decided they aren’t even going to try a zucchini biscuit, they won’t eat them. *look at the daughter* But that just means there are more for you.

 And that’s a good thing.

 To keep the biscuits nice and neat and round, I used my #24 Medium Red Disher to scoop them out.
 I have a #24 and #8 right now (I need a few more), so I made rounded scoops.
 If you make skimpy or scant scoops, you’ll make more, but smaller biscuits.
 I like the size of these, so I would recommend making anywhere from 12-14 biscuits.